 When it comes to groceries, buying local and in-season produce is a tried-and-true method for cutting costs.
 Imported goods, especially from your home country, will come with a higher price tag.
 Inflation has added some pressure on grocery costs, particularly for imported items.

 Fashion-wise, Italy is known for its style, but you don’t need to splash out on designer labels to dress well.
 Locally made clothing from chain stores offers good value.
-Factory outlets, especially in Florence, are a great place to find discounted designer items, and you can snag some bargains during the end-of-season sales in January and July.
+Factory outlets, especially in Florence, offer excellent opportunities to find discounted designer items, and you can snag some bargains during the end-of-season sales in January and July.

 Cost of eating out and entertainment in Italy